haiwen/seafile-docs-cn/deploy_pro/deploy_in_a_cluster.md

 Seafile servers share session information within memcached.
 If you set up a memcached cluster, please make sure all the seafile server nodes connects to all the memcached nodes.

+When setting up a memcached cluster, you can either run one memcached instance on each Seafile server node, or set up separate machines for the memcached cluster.
+It usually saves you some money if you run memcached on Seafile server nodes.

+### (Optional) Setup MariaDB Cluster

+MariaDB cluster helps you to remove single point of failure from the cluster architecture.
+Every update in the database cluster is synchronously replicated to all instances.

+It's recommended that you run one database instance on each Seafile server node.
+There are a few benefits about this approach:

+* The Seafile app server always access its local database intance, which is faster.
+* You don't have to set up another load balancer for the database instances.

+This architecture should scale well for a few tens of database nodes, since Seafile has no much write operations to the db.
+For bigger deployment, you'd better use more sophiscated load balancing techiques for the databases.

+Details about setting up MariaDB cluster is covered in [this document](clustering_with_mariadb_ceph.md).

 ## <a id="wiki-configure-single-node"></a> Configure a Single Node

 You should make sure the config files on every Seafile server are consistent. **It's critical that you don't set up seafile server on each machine separately.
 You should set up seafile server on one machine then copy the config directory to the other machines.**